 Task list

-1. Implement a routine to detect and identify the processors
+1. DONE Implement a routine to detect and identify the processors

 This routine must check the number of processors, initialize the lapic of BSP (the master processor), and assign a kernel ID for each processor.
 This kernel ID does not have to be equal to the APIC ID.
 The relation kernel/APIC can be settled with an array, where the kernel ID is the index, and the APIC contains the data.
 GNU Mach can derive the list of processors from memory, reading from ACPI table, or from MP table.
 However, MP table is deprecated in most modern CPUs, so it is preferable to use ACPI table for this.